What Is a TWIC Card and How Do You Get One?

 The updated card doesn’t change the application process.
 The updated features include holographic laminate, two biometric fingerprint templates, and other additions for improved security.

-For truckers and trucking business owners loading and driving in maritime locales, a TWIC card is a wise investment.
-Whether you’re a new trucker or have years of experience, expanding your qualifications can lead to more opportunities.
+For truckers and trucking business owners loading and driving in maritime locales, a TWIC badge is a wise investment.
+Whether you’re a new trucker, a driver with years of experience, or a trucking business owner, expanding your qualifications by obtaining a TWIC card can lead to more opportunities.

 TWIC Card FAQs